ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_06_API_ACTIONS_CREATE.md

 Note that OST KIT⍺ runs on a testnet and tokens have no market value.
 For fiat payments a price oracle is consulted on-chain to calculate the equivalent amount of branded tokens to transfer.

 An action is of a certain kind: user_to_user, user_to_company, or company_to_user.
-For user_to_user kind of actions the company has the option to set a transaction fee on that action when its executed.
+For user_to_user kind of actions the company has the option to set a commission on that action when its executed.

 ### Input Parameters
 | Parameter           | Type   | Value                                               |